Haldane's asymptotics for supercritical branching processes in an iid random environment: Introduction and main result

-where conditionally on $V$ the family $(\xi_{i,n}, i \geq 1, n \geq 1)$ is independent and for each $n\in \N$ the sequence $(\xi_{i,n}, i \geq 1)$ is identically distributed with distribution $F_n$.
-Unconditionally, the random variables $\xi_{i,n}$ are just identically distributed, thus copies of a generic random variable $\xi$.
-For an introduction to branching processes in random environment, see \cite{Kersting2017Book}.
+where conditionally on $\mathsf V$ the family $(U_{i,k}, i \geq 1, k \geq 1)$ is independent and for each $k\in \N$ the sequence $(U_{i,k}, i \geq 1)$ is identically distributed with distribution $P_k$.
+Here, we consider BPREs in an iid random environment, in this case the environment $\mathsf V=(P_1,P_2,...)$ consists of independent copies of a generic random measure $\mathsf P$.
+Then, the random variables $U_{i,k}$ are (unconditionally) identically distributed, thus copies of a generic random variable $\mathsf U$.
+For an account on BPREs we refer to \cite{Kersting2017Book} and the literature cited therein.

-In the following we focus on supercritical branching processes in an iid random environment.
-It is known that they exhibit similar behaviour as supercritical Galton-Watson processes.
-Tanny derived the Kesten-Stigum theorem in the random environment setup \cite{Tanny1988}, see also \cite{Hambly1992}.
-More recently finer asymptotics have been achieved among others in \cite{Bansaye2009},\cite{Bansaye2014}, \cite{Grama2017} and \cite{Huang2014}.

-Here, we consider a sequence $(Z^{(N)}, N \geq 1)$ of branching processes in an iid random environment and study the asymptotic behaviour of their survival probabilities.
-In order to keep the notation accessible we suppress the index $N$ at random quantities and quote it at probabilities and expectations.
-Thus we write e.g. the survival probability as